 One of his leading projects is the trio Fiium

 Shaarrk, with Isambard Khroustaliov and the Berlin-based drummer Rudi Fischerlehner.
 Fiium Shaarrk's debut album No Fiction Now! was released in November 2012, while their latest We Are Astonishingly Lifelike came out in March 2017.

 This year, Maurizio is concentrating on his solo percussion project, which he's been playing live in venues and festival across Berlin, London and Italy.
-An album of that material is currently on the make.
-Some recent live snippets on Maurizio's Youtube channel.
+His debut as an entirely solo peformer is scheduled for relase in November 2018 with the London based label Funkiwala.
+Some recent live snippets of Maurizio's solo act on his Youtube channel.